TABLE OF CONTENTS

 The interviewers normally take 50 seconds to screen every job resume.
 Therefore, it is vital that your relevant experience stands out immediately from the beginning as the eyes scrolled down the CV.

 During one of my Social Integration Class, the instructor arranged for a few external speakers to give us a talk.
-The most enlightening speech was by Miss Eugenia Khodakovska, a Ukrainian expat who works in Melexis Technologies NV.
+The most enlightening speech was by Miss Eugenia Khodakovska, a Ukrainian expatriate who works in Melexis Technologies NV.
 The company is an MNC with 1,100 employees in 14 countries since 1988 with headquarter in Belgium.

 Eugenia works as a Global Talent Acquisition Manager in the Human Resource Department with the company.
 Needless to say, the responsibility of screening candidates’ resumes and interviewing them are her fortes.
 Possessing a rich experience of screening countless Curriculum Vitae and conducting over hundred of interviews, she is undoubtedly the best person to advise the dos and don’ts for job application in Belgium.

 Besides giving tips on how to write a job CV, she shed some lights on how to read the questions asked by recruiters during the interview process.
 She also provided valuable insight into what to say and what not to say during a job interview.
 Behind every question lurks a motive which the interviewer wants to hear the appropriate response.

 Indeed, an eye-opener for new expatriates searching for jobs in Belgium and knowing how to manage the expectation of the Belgian employers.
 Do check out the second part of the article on Common Job Interview Questions later.
 Read on.

 Get Your Job CV Template Right